Sperm whale: Sperm whaling

 The sperm whale's ivory-like teeth were often sought by 18th- and 19th-century whalers, who used them to produce inked carvings known as scrimshaw.
 30 teeth of the sperm whale can be used for ivory.
 Each of these teeth, up to 20 cm and 8 cm across, are hollow for the first half of their length.
 Like walrus ivory, sperm whale ivory has two distinct layers.
 However, sperm whale ivory contains a much thicker inner layer.
 Though a widely practised art in the 19th century, scrimshaw using genuine sperm whale ivory declined substantially after the retirement of the whaling fleets in the 1880s.

 Modern whaling was more efficient than open-boat whaling, employing steam-powered ships and exploding harpoons.
 Initially, modern whaling activity focused on large baleen whales, but as these populations were taken, sperm whaling increased.
 Spermaceti, the fine waxy oil produced by sperm whales, was in high demand.
 In both the 1941–1942 and 1942–1943 seasons, Norwegian expeditions took over 3,000 sperm whales off the coast of Peru alone.
 After World War II, whaling continued unabated to obtain oil for cosmetics and high-performance machinery, such as automobile transmissions.

 The hunting led to the near-extinction of large whales, including sperm whales, until bans on whale oil use were instituted in 1972.
 The International Whaling Commission gave the species full protection in 1985, but hunting by Japan in the northern Pacific Ocean continued until 1988.

 It is estimated that the historic worldwide population numbered 1,100,000 before commercial sperm whaling began in the early 18th century.
 By 1880, it had declined by an estimated 29 percent.
 From that date until 1946, the population appears to have partially recovered as whaling activity decreased, but after the Second World War, the population declined even further, to 33 per cent of the pre-whaling population.
 Between 184,000 and 236,000 sperm whales were killed by the various whaling nations in the 19th century, while in the 20th century, at least 770,000 were taken, the majority between 1946 and 1980.

 Sperm whaling peaked in the 1830s and 1960s.

-Sperm whales increase levels of primary production and carbon export by depositing iron-rich faeces into surface waters of the Southern Ocean.
-The iron-rich faeces cause phytoplankton to grow and take up more carbon from the atmosphere.
+Sperm whales increase levels of primary production and carbon export by depositing iron-rich faeces into surface waters of the Southern Ocean The iron-rich faeces cause phytoplankton to grow and take up more carbon from the atmosphere.
 When the phytoplankton dies, it sinks to the deep ocean and takes the atmospheric carbon with it.
 By reducing the abundance of sperm whales in the Southern Ocean, whaling has resulted in an extra 2 million tonnes of carbon remaining in the atmosphere each year.

 Remaining sperm whale populations are large enough that the species' conservation status is rated as vulnerable rather than endangered.
+The current global sperm whale population is estimated at 360,000.
 However, the recovery from centuries of commercial whaling is a slow process, particularly in the South Pacific, where the toll on breeding-age males was severe.